Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Results

 \subsection{Observational Properties}

-We show the moment 0 maps and spectra for the strong lines in Fig.~\ref{f:stamps}.
-Different from the pseudo-narrowband image, the moment 0 maps are created using the lens-subtracted data, and the continuum is subtracted by a linear fit to the localized spectrum.
-While the spectra are measured from the lens-subtracted cube with the continuum preserved.
-The spectra are fitted with Gaussian profile(s) to measure the emission line flux and width.
+We show the moment-0 maps and spectra for the strong lines in Fig.~\ref{f:stamps}.
+Different from the pseudo-narrowband image, the moment-0 maps are created using the lens-subtracted data, and the continuum is removed using a linear fit to the local spectrum.
+The spectra are extracted from the lens-subtracted cube, and the emission line is modeled and fitted as a Gaussian profile along with a first order polynomial fit on the local continuum, in order to to measure the line flux and width.
 In the fitting procedure, the redshift is fixed relative to that of \ha, and the doublets are fitted as a whole using known emissivity ratio (for [N II]) and the same line width (for the [N II] and [S II] doublets).

 The SE-1 and 2 sources show up strongly in all the moment 0 maps.
 Remarkably, in the \ha + {[N II]} map, SE-1 has an even higher surface brightness than the ring.